“…delivers an eye-opening vision of ‘stubborn facts’ in American history that are often ‘swept under the carpet’….”

 “This is a must-have selection for any library collection to present alternative takes on history.”

-As we move toward Black History Month, and the assault on teaching an accurate version of American History is under assault, the nation must honestly confront the role that enslavement played in the nation’s founding and development.
+As the teaching of an accurate version of American History is under assault in many states, the nation must honestly confront the role that enslavement played in the nation’s founding and development.
 In the Shadow of Liberty tells that story.

 •A FINALIST for 2017 Award for Excellence in Young Adult Nonfiction by YALSA — the Young Adult Library Services Association of the American Library Association.